4d/docs/docs/FormObjects/properties_Entry.md

 All active objects are enterable by default.
 If you want to make a field or an object non-enterable for that form, you can deselect the Enterable check box for the object.
 A non-enterable object only displays data.
 You control the data by methods that use the field or variable name.
 You can still use the `On Clicked`, `On Double Clicked`, `On Drag Over`, `On Drop`, `On Getting Focus` and `On Losing Focus` form events with non-enterable objects.
 This makes it easier to manage custom context menus and lets you design interfaces where you can drag-and-drop and select non-enterable variables.

+When this property is disabled, any pop-up menus associated with a list box column via a list are disabled.

 >* The contents of the Property List are contextual.
 When the Enterable attribute for a field or an object is deselected in the Property List, properties that are related to entry control (Mandatory, Tabable, Entry filter and so on) disappear from the list.
 * You can also set the Display only property for a field in the Structure editor (see [UNREGISTER CLIENT](https://doc.4d.com/4Dv17R5/4D/17-R5/UNREGISTER-CLIENT.301-4128079.en.html).
 In this case, the Enterable option does not appear in the Property List for this field (see below).